College Park hires city manager amid mayor's second lawsuit, resident recall effort

 According to College Park’s city charter, censure is a penalty that may only be imposed under the city’s ethics ordinance.
 The charter also outlines a specific process for ethical violations.

-“The Interim City Manager cleared the room during that Special Called Meeting with the specific intent to quell dissent,” Motley Broom wrote in a statement addressing the lawsuit.
+“The Interim City Manager cleared the room during that Special Called Meeting with the specific intent to quell dissent,” Motley Broom wrote in a statement addressing her lawsuit.
 “Though the meeting was live-streamed, the temporary interruption and the absence of public presence in the room violated the Open Meetings Act.”

 Motley Broom stated the actions in the meeting “also violated my due process rights and were a blatant disregard for the laws that govern our city and our state.
 They were taken without authority under our Charter or our Ethics Ordinance, making the censure resolution null and void.”

 Editor’s Note: This article was updated to specify that Mayor Motley’s Broom’s comments on the city manager hiring decision occurred at a meeting after the selection had been announced.
+In addition, minor revisions in grammar have been made to distinguish the two lawsuits discussed in the article.